A Nostalgic Trade for a Nostalgic Time of Year

 Whenever an option is bought, the maximum risk is always equal to 100% of the amount spent to purchase the option.
 Since options cost significantly less than a stock, the risk in dollar terms will usually be relatively small to own an option.

 To further limit the risks of the trade, an investor could use a bull call spread.
 This strategy consists of buying one call option and selling another at a higher strike price to help pay for the cost of buying the first call.
 The spread strategy always reduces the risk of an options trade.

-This strategy is designed to profit from a gain in the underlying stock’s price but has the benefit of avoiding the large up-front capital outlay and downside risk of outright stock ownership.
+This Trading Strategies is designed to profit from a gain in the underlying stock’s price but has the benefit of avoiding the large up-front capital outlay and downside risk of outright stock ownership.
 The potential risks and rewards of this strategy are summarized in the chart below.